Registration for the Competition is now closed. To see the results of the 2016-2017 Competition and previous winners, click here.

 - The faculty must be an ACA Member in good standing.

 - The role of the faculty contact person is one of a representative of the team's counseling/education program only and should not act as a consultant in this competition.

 - The faculty member's email address must be their own, not that of a student.

-- Each team member must be currently enrolled (in good standing) in a Master's or Doctoral level program in Counselor Education and will be enrolled for the Fall 2013 term for a minimum of three credits.
+- Each team member must be currently enrolled, in good standing, in a Master's or Doctoral level program in Counselor Education and must be enrolled for the Fall 2016 term for a minimum of three credits.

 - Each team member must be a member of the American Counseling Association (team members may submit membership applications online when they submit their competition registration form).

 - Incomplete registrations will not be accepted.
 All students and the faculty member must provide membership numbers at the time of registration.